Things to Do in Belvès, Dordogne

-A Jewel Hidden in the Heart of the Village.
+A Hidden Jewel in the Heart of Belvès.

-Wander through the narrow lanes of Belvès, and you might find yourself looking up more often than you expected.
-Scattered across the village, rising above the rooftops and nestled in unexpected corners, are the seven bell towers—silent witnesses to Belvès’ rich and layered history.
+Wander through the narrow lanes of Belvès, and you’ll soon find yourself looking up more often than you expected.
+Scattered across the village, rising above rooftops and tucked into unexpected corners, the seven bell towers stand as silent landmarks of Belvès layered past.

 Belvès Troglodyte Caves